Burano Itinerary from Murano Venice

 For this trip we chose Sirmione.

-Getting to Sirmione from Desenzano Del Garda
+How to get from Desenzano Del Garda to Sirmione

 We used the number from the sign and our taxi arrived in under 5 minutes.
 The taxi took us to our hotel in Sirmione, the journey being 20 mins and costing €25.
 The telephone number for anyone wishing to call ahead is +39 030 914 1527